sigmasaur/AwSW-it/README.md

 * At line 4432, 4614: Unfolded *AI* → *artificial intelligence*, for elegance.
 * At line 4462: Unfolded *10km* → *ten kilometers*, for elegance.
 * At line 4468: Unfolded *75%* → *seventy-five percent*, for elegance.
-* At line 4468-4472: Slightly adapted to exchange the two units, as Italians way prefer the metric system.
+* At line 4468-4472: Slightly adapted to exchange the two units, as Italians prefer the metric system.
 Does this qualify as improper localization?
 * At line 4500: Corrected *don't think that he would<s>n't</s> hesitate*.
 * At line 4556: Split in multiple parts to fit fewer lines.
 * At line 4556: *connected* → *linked*, to avoid repeating *the connection \[...\] is not connected*.